Admissions

 What happens if my child has specific dietary requirements?

-Our catering team can accommodate most dietary requirements, including allergies, religious needs, and lifestyle choices.
+Our Catering Team can accommodate most dietary requirements, including allergies, religious needs, and lifestyle choices.
 We ask families to inform us of any requirements during the application process so we can make appropriate arrangements.

 What uniform is required?